s5uishida/rainy/README.md

 - Only one Bluetooth adapter can be used.
 - Only a few CC2650 (Bluetooth devices) can be used at the same time.
 (Restriction of Bluetooth chip)
 - When the connection with CC2650 is lost, it may not recover automatically.
+- Depending on the combination of the number of monitored items of OPC-UA servers and the publishing interval, the load on InfluxDB may become too large.

 <h2 id="bundle_list">Bundle list</h2>